metosin/malli/README.md

 ; => ["should provide key: :git/sha"]
 ```

-The `:disjoint` constraint takes collections of keysets (vector).
+The `:disjoint` constraint takes collections of keysets (vectors).
 Map keys can intersect with at most one keyset.

 ```clojure
 (def SeparateMvnGit